otmanoulcaid/fdf/README.md

 * Level-of-detail (less points when you zoom out on huge maps)

 ## Compiling and running
 Run `make`.
 An executable will compile.
-Currently only tested on OS X.
+Currently only tested on mcOS in which all depenancies should be installed.

 Run it with `./fdf [map]`.
 A bunch of sample maps are provided in the `maps` directory.
 The one in the screenshot above is `maps/42.fdf`.